MikeyTheA/PokeRogueModLoader/README.md

 And PokeRogueModLoader is a mod loader for PokéRogue

-You can find a running instance of PokeRogueModLoader at [mokerogue.net](https://mokerogue.net/)
+You can find a running instance of PokeRogueModLoader at [mokerogue.net](https://mokerogue.net/), mokerogue.net is in no way affiliated with PokeRogue or [PokeRogue's official website](https://pokerogue.net/)

 Join our [Discord](https://discord.com/invite/M8suCFtF7c) for updates and help

+# PokeRogueModLoader is not affiliated with PokeRogue

 # Contributing